TinNova/android-tech-assessment/README.md

 ## Challenge

-Please, aim for 90–120 minutes; if you reach ~2 hours, stop and note remaining fixes.
+Please, aim for 90–120 minutes; if you reach ~2 hours, please stop and note remaining fixes.
 This is not a hard requirement, but we would be happy if you do not spend your whole weekend on it :)

 Given the acceptance criteria below, you should identify the missing parts of the code and implement them.